 AMDR will provide US ships with detection capabilities that far outstrip even the still excellent Aegis/SPY-1 combination.
 New missiles also contribute to a step change in capabilities.
-The Evolved Sea Sparrow Missile has proved itself fast, agile and reliable, supplying “short range” defence against air and missile targets out to about 30 miles (a distance that would once have been characterized as “long range”).
+The Evolved Sea Sparrow Missile has proved itself fast, agile and reliable, supplying “short range” defence against air and missile targets out to about 30 miles (a distance that would once have been characterized as “medium range”).
 ESSM is also compact, and can be “quad-packed” into single cells of the standard Mk.41 Vertical Launch System, meaning a ship could be armed with, say, 32 of these rounds while absorbing only 8 of its missile tubes (out of a total of 96 for a Burke class destroyer, and 122 for a Ticonderoga class cruiser).
-A new variant, Block II, will have an active seeker head, which greatly increases the number that can be in the air at once.
+A new variant, Block II, has an active seeker head, which greatly increases the number that can be in the air at once.

 Before leaving the topic, a caveat about cooperative air defence and NIFC-CA. There is a danger inherent in over-reliance on the data links needed to interconnect the many platforms that must integrate their efforts to make the system work, owing to the risk that enemy jamming efforts might be able to disrupt the network.
-Every effort will be made, of course, to make the linkages secure and jam-resistant, and so long as units can continue to function as effectively as before on their own, the risk can be mitigated.
-Nevertheless, network-capable systems are one thing.
-Network-dependant are another.
+Every effort will be made, of course, to make the links secure and jam-resistant, and so long as units can continue to function as effectively as before on their own, the risk can be mitigated.
+Network-capable systems are one thing.
+Network-dependant are quite another.
 One presumes that if this amateur can spot the issue, the Navy has already made moves to address it.

 Close-In Air Defence

 The US Navy was one of the first to deploy modern Close In Weapon Systems (“CIWS”, usually pronounced “see-whiz”), with the ubiquitous Vulcan/Phalanx system.
 This was first tested back in the late 1970s and deployed in the early 1980s.
-These days it’s all over the place, mounted on the decks of virtually all Western and allied naval vessels, and even comes in a land-based version (which has been used to defend against in-coming mortar rounds in the “Green Zone” enclave within Baghdad).
+These days it’s all over the place, mounted on the decks of virtually all Western and allied naval vessels, and even comes in a land-based version (which has been used to defend against incoming mortar rounds in the “Green Zone” enclave within Baghdad).